Phil Esposito: Boston Bruins (1967-1975)

 Esposito with the Boston Bruins in 1969.

 In 1967, Esposito was dealt with Ken Hodge and Fred Stanfield to the Boston Bruins in a blockbuster trade.
 While Hodge and Stanfield rose to become stars in Boston, Esposito blossomed into the greatest scorer of his day.
-In 1969, he became the first NHL player to score 100 points in a season, far eclipsing the "century" mark with a record 126.
-He fell a single point shy in 1970, then reached triple digits again the next five years running.
-Along the way, he captured the Art Ross Trophy as the top regular-season scorer in 1969 and 1971 to 1974, and led the League in goals six straight seasons between 1969–70 and 1974–75.
+In his first year with the club, Esposito's play improved greatly; he appeared in 74 games and had his first 30+ goal season, scoring 35 goals along with 49 assists.
+As a result he led the Bruins in all 3 categories of goals, assists and points.
+This resulted in him being named to the NHL second All-Star team for the first time in his career.
+In addition he helped the Bruins break their 8 year playoff drought.
+However they were swept by the Montreal Canadiens in the first round.

 A 6-foot-1, 215-pound, strong man who seldom hid his emotions, Esposito was nearly unstoppable when he maneuvered in the slot.
 He'd find or fight for some free ice against the frustrated defenders trying to stop him, and figure out a way to get the puck on his stick.
 As soon as it was there, he sent it goalward.
-One of his best attributes was his shot during his time with the Bruins he benefitted from his point-blank positioning especially on the power play.
-Being a big player for his day, and even as he withstood a flogging from penalty-killing stick swingers, he would still get his shots in. with, 249 going in, which made him one of the greatest power-play scorers in league history.
+One of his best attributes was his shot.
+During his time with the Bruins he benefitted from his point-blank positioning, especially on the power play.
+Being a big player for his day, and even as he withstood a flogging from penalty-killing stick swingers, he would still get his shots in, with 249 going in, which made him one of the greatest power-play scorers in league history.
 Esposito play style has led to him being described as hockey's version of Willie Sutton, the prolific American bank robber.
 Asked why he robbed banks, Sutton said, "Because that's where the money is."
 As for Esposito he parked his hulking frame in front of the opponent's net because that's where his goals were scored.

-Esposito play improved greatly when he joined the Bruins, scoring 84 points during the 1967–68 NHL season, when he was also named to the NHL second All-Star team for the first time.
-During the 1968–69 season season Esposito had a breakout year and became the first player in NHL history to have a 100 point season, with 49 goals and 77 assists, and played in his first all star game and was named to the NHL first All-Star team for the first time as well.
-He also won both the Hart Memorial Trophy and the Art Ross Trophy for the first time.
-Esposito's historic 100th point came against the Pittsburgh Penguins on March 2, 1969 when he scored 2 goals in a 4-0 Bruins victory.